Saudi mass arrests jolt markets, play to ire over corruption

 But some analysts see the arrests as the latest in a string of moves shifting power from a consensus-based system dispersing authority among the ruling Al Saud to a governing structure centered around 32-year-old Prince Mohammed himself.

-Investors worry that his campaign against corruption -- involving the arrests of the kingdom’s most internationally-well known businessmen -- could see the ownership of businesses and assets become vulnerable to unpredictable policy shifts.
+Investors worry that his campaign against corruption - involving the arrests of the kingdom’s most internationally known businessmen - could see the ownership of businesses and assets become vulnerable to unpredictable policy shifts.

+Saudi banks have frozen more than 1,200 accounts belonging to individuals and companies in the kingdom and the number keeps rising, bankers and lawyers said.

-The Saudi stock index .TASI was down 1.6 percent after 75 minutes of trade.
-Shares linked to people detained in the investigation led falls.
+The Saudi stock index .TASI sank 0.7 percent in heavy trade, led by shares in companies linked to people detained in the investigation.
 [L5N1ND2CR]

+The market, which was down 3.1 percent at one stage, would have finished much lower without apparent buying by government-linked funds seeking to prevent a panic, fund managers said.
+A mass pull-out of foreign funds was not apparent.

-Among them, Prince Alwaleed’s Kingdom Holding plunged by its 10 percent daily limit, bringing its losses in the three days since the investigation was announced to 21 percent.
+Among the companies, Prince Alwaleed’s Kingdom Holding plunged by its 10 percent daily limit, bringing its losses in the three days since the investigation was announced to 21 percent.
+The fall has wiped about $2 billion off his fortune, previously estimated by Forbes magazine at $17 billion.

-In Dubai, where Saudis have been significant investors, the index slipped 0.6 percent.
-The index in Abu Dhabi, less exposed to Saudi money, inched up 0.1 percent.
-But Kuwait continued to slide, with its index losing 3.8 percent.
+In Dubai, where Saudis have been significant investors, the index slipped 1.8 percent.
+The index in Abu Dhabi, less exposed to Saudi money, fell only 0.4 percent.
+But Kuwait continued to slide, its index losing 2.8 percent.

 The show of investor nerves coincided with sharply heightened strains between Riyadh and Tehran, reflected in a fresh denunciation of adversary Iran by Prince Mohammed over its role in Yemen, and by continuing mutual acrimony over political turmoil in Lebanon, another cockpit of Iranian-Saudi rivalry.